-Emissions test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 The Phagenesis Phagenyx system uses RF energy only for its internal function.
+- Emissions test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 The Phagenesis Phagenyx system uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
-RF emissions CISPR 11 Class B Harmonic emissions IEC 61000-3-2 Class A The Phagenesis Phagenyx system is suitable for use in all establishments including domestic establishments and those directly connected to the public low-voltage power supply Voltage fluctuations/ flicker emission IEC 61000-3-3 Complied network that supplies buildings used for domestic purposes.
+RF emissions CISPR 11 Class A The EMISSIONS characteristics of this equipment make it suitable Harmonic emissions IEC 61000-3-2 Class A used in a residential environment (for which CISPR 11 class A).
+If it is normally required) this equipment might not offer adequate Voltage fluctuations/ flicker emission IEC 61000-3-3 Complied protection to radio-frequency communication services.
+The user might need to take mitigation measures, such as relocating or re- orienting the equipment.